Acetohexamide

 Acetohexamide (trade name Dymelor) is a first-generation sulfonylurea medication used to treat diabetes mellitus type 2, particularly in people whose diabetes cannot be controlled by diet alone.

 Mechanism of action

-Acetohexamide bind to an ATP-sensitive K+ (KATP) channel on the cell membrane of pancreatic beta cells.
-This inhibits the out flux of potassium, which causes the membrane potential to become more positive.
+Acetohexamide binds to an ATP-sensitive K+ (KATP) channel on the cell membrane of pancreatic beta cells.
+This inhibits the outflux of potassium, which causes the membrane potential to become more positive.
 This depolarization in turn opens voltage-gated calcium channels.
 The rise in intracellular calcium leads to increased fusion of insulin granulae with the cell membrane, and therefore increased secretion of insulin.

 Risks

-Oral hypoglycemic drugs, including acetohexamide, have been associated with increased cardiovascular mortality.
-Talk to your doctor about the possible risks, benefits, and alternatives of using this drug for your condition.
+Sulfonylureas, especially first-generation sulfonylureas such as Acetohexamide, can cause severe hypoglycemia and increase the risk of adverse cardiovascular events.